tianleimin/ECE4078_Lab_2023/Week03-05/README.md

 **Please complete [robot.py](slam/robot.py) by filling in the computation of the [derivatives](slam/robot.py#L79) and [covariance](slam/robot.py#L127) of the motion model.
 Please also complete [ekf.py](slam/ekf.py) by filling in the computation of the [predicted robot state](slam/ekf.py#L93) and the [updated robot state](slam/ekf.py#L117) to finish the extended Kalman filter function.**

-Once robot.py and ekf.py are completed, you can test the performance of your SLAM by running ```python3 operate.py --ip 192.168.50.1 --port 8080```
+Once robot.py and ekf.py are completed, you can test the performance of your SLAM by running ```python operate.py --ip 192.168.50.1 --port 8080```

 Below are examples of what the GUI running SLAM looks like on physical robot and in sim: